 3) Get enough sleep.
 Research shows over and over that not getting enough sleep can have a dramatic effect on your mood and your ability to cope with stress in your life

 4) Spend time with friends or people who make you laugh.
 I had dental work done yesterday, and was feeling sore and grumpy last night.
 I didn’t want to do anything but lie on the couch.
 If you’d asked me, I’d have said it would be impossible to feel good last night.
-But then a stand-up comedy show came on TV, I called my husband over to watch it with me, and within minutes we were screaming with laughter.
+But then a stand-up comedy show came on TV, and within minutes I was laughing out loud.
 Lots of times, a grumpy or moody, “I don’t want to do anything” state is only that – a temporary state.

 5) Put on some music that you love.
 It’s pretty hard to stay moody when something you love love love is playing in the background.
 Pay attention to the music, friends, TV shows and activities that give you energy and make you feel fun and alive, and use them as your secret weapons when you’re feeling down.

 6) Sit up straight.
-I learned this one from Tony Robbins, years ago.
 When we’re feeling blue or down, we tend to slouch and shuffle around, looking mopey.
 Stand up straight, walk tall and with purpose, remember to breathe, and most of all, smile, even if you don’t feel like it.
 You can’t help but feel better – try it!

 7) Avoid alcohol – though it gives you a temporary high, it’s actually a mood depressant, and a powerful one, at that.

-If you do all of these things, I guarantee you that you’ll feel better, and be far less likely to get “down”.
+If you do these things, you’ll feel better, and be far less likely to get “down”.
 An important note, though: If you’ve been feeling down for a while, and particularly if you’ve been having suicidal thoughts, you need to go get help, or at least an opinion, from a professional, in addition to following these tips.